We offer our Alumni a 20% fee discount on Master’s courses. Find out more about the alumni discounts we offer.

 - Core module Y

-International study trips, typically one European option (recent visits have been to France, Italy and Spain) and one long-haul destination (recent visits have been to India, Vietnam and the USA) each year.
+International study trips, typically one European option and one long-haul destination.
+Recent visits have included France, Italy, Spain, India, Vietnam and the USA.

 Methods of Learning